I Tried a £380 Sculpting Facial Device for a Month—These Are the Results

 "While NuFace and Ziip are similar, microcurrents and nanocurrents are different enough that they complement each other well and can be used together," says Franklin.

 To begin your treatment, you apply the conductive gel all over your face and neck.
-This helps the currents to deliver the effects to your skin while plumping and hydrating the skin, too.
+You want to apply a generous amount, as this allows the device to conduct the currents into the skin while making the treatment more comfortable too.
 It can also be left on once you've finished your treatment.
-However, I found it to be quite sticky, so I chose to wash this off my face if I was planning to wear makeup and instead choosing to leave it on overnight if I was using the device before bed.
+However, I found it to be quite sticky, so I would choese to wash this off my face if I was planning to wear makeup and instead choose to leave it on overnight if I was using the device before bed.

 What Does the Ziip Feel Like?